Ditch Diesel

 Health effects

 NOx and NO2 inflame lungs and are closely linked to childhood asthma and wheezing.
-Children living in London are particularly at risk of developing lifelong, chronic conditions, including poorly developed lungs, asthma, high blood pressure, inattention and hyperactivity, and mental illness.
+Children are developing lifelong, chronic conditions, including poorly developed lungs, asthma, high blood pressure, inattention and hyperactivity, and mental illness.

 In 2021/2022, more than 2,800 children and young people were admitted to hospital with asthma in London, a 64 per cent increase on the previous year, and child hospital admissions due to asthma in parts of Greater Manchester were more than three times the national average.